Avalanche7CZ/Paradigm/README.md

 ### Server Administration

-A collection of familiar server management and essential :3 commands.
+A collection of familiar server management and essential :3 commands (Inspired by EssentialsX Plugin).

-- Homes and `/back`
+- /home and `/back`
-- Spawn management
-- Warps
 - /tpa
-- Fly and movement speed
-- Heal and feed
-- Gamemode shortcuts
-- Time and weather controls

 And plenty of admin utilities: